Applications for 2017 are now open.

 What is ExplorOlogy®?

-ExplorOlogy® is a series of programs designed for Oklahomans to "do science" by getting outside and experiencing the world we share.
-ExplorOlogy® makes science exciting and relevant to Oklahoma youth by engaging them in authentic science experiences.
-ExplorOlogy® was created in 2007 as a joint effort by the Sam Noble Museum and the Whitten-Newman Foundation to introduce young people in Oklahoma to science.
-In the first five years, more than 50,000 school children experienced field-based research.
-Funding for ExplorOlogy® during this period was provided by a grant from the Whitten-Newman Foundation.
+ExplorOlogy® is a series of programs designed for students and teachers to “do science” by getting outside and experiencing the world we share.
+ExplorOlogy® makes science exciting and relevant to them by engaging them in authentic science experiences.
+ExplorOlogy® includes Paleo Expedition, Oklahoma Science Adventure, SciencEscape, Science Institute and ExplorOlogy® in Motion.

 ExplorOlogy® is generously supported by: